Dial Safe Won’t Open Using the Combination

 When is the last time you had your safe dial serviced?
 Dials, like all mechanical parts, need servicing to stay in great condition.
 If it’s been years since the dial was serviced, or if the dial was hit in some one, then it’s very possible that the dial has drifted.

-Safe combination drifting is when the numbers of the combination no longer match the numbers that the dial needs to be set at in order to open the safe.
-Combination drifting can occur in both the up or downward direction.
+Safe combination drift is when the numbers of the combination no longer match the numbers that the dial needs to be turned to in order to open the safe.
+Combination drift can occur in both the up or downward direction.
 When a safe combination has drifted, the safe will act like the combination was not entered correctly and the safe’s handle will not turn at all.

 So, for example, say your combination was set to 25-35-45.
 If the dial has drifted upward, the combination necessary to open the safe may have become 26-36-46.
 If you then dialed this combination the safe would open.